gsdu8g9/titun/README.md

 ## Crypto

 TiTun uses the awesome [libsodium](https://github.com/jedisct1/libsodium) library for encryption and authentication.
-Specifically, it uses `crypto_secretbox` with the pre-shared key and a time-based, random nonce.
+Specifically, it uses `crypto_secretbox` with the pre-shared key and a random nonce.
+A timestamp is appended to packets before encryption to mitigate replay attack.
 See `src/crypto.rs`.

 ### Caveats